ndavidson7/ride-a-long/README.md

 The application should now be reachable at [http://localhost:8000]([http://localhost:8000]).

 There are a number of randomly generated users in the `users` database table.
-All use the highly secure password "password."
-My user, "nid3dhu@virginia.edu," owns a ride and the second user, "ab1cd@virginia.edu," has requested to join it.
+All use the highly secure password _password_.
+My user, _nid3dhu@virginia.edu_, owns a ride and the second user, _ab1cd@virginia.edu_, has requested to join it.
 Use these to test the application, or make your own user, rides, requests, etc.